RainerKuemmerle/g2o/doc/file-format.md

 # File formats to support

-We want to save the original g2o file format but also support potentially new file formats like JSON/Yaml.
+We want to save the original g2o file format but also support potentially new file formats like JSON or a binary format.

 ## Challenges